FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Discover all the advantages of switching your WordPress security Pro at [our Shield Security store](https://shsec.io/ab).

 == Installation ==

-Note: When you enable the plugin, the firewall is not automatically turned on.
-This security plugin contains various different sections of security protection for your site and you should choose which you need based on your own requirements.

-Why do we do this?
-It's simple: performance and optimization - there is no reason to automatically turn on features for people that don't need it as each site and set of requirements is different.

 This plugin should install as any other WordPress.org repository plugin.